lgraesser/Neural-Networks-Workshop-Materials-WiMLDS/README.md

 deactivate
 ```

+If Keras is working in Python but not IPython, this is because the sys.paths of the two are different.
+Lucy Park has the answer.
+Follow [her tutorial](https://www.lucypark.kr/blog/2013/02/10/when-python-imports-and-ipython-does-not/) (only a few steps) and this should fix it

 ## Usage

 There are two scripts which can be run through either the ipython notebook or the command line